sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 18-08-2018

+- https://www.confluent.io/blog/build-udf-udaf-ksql-5-0 How to Build a UDF and/or UDAF in KSQL

 # 17-08-2018

 - https://www.datadoghq.com/blog/engineering/introducing-kafka-kit-tools-for-scaling-kafka/ Kafka-Kit: Tools for repartition a topic on brokers (it's a pain manually)